Life As a Range Manager

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-There were about 22,300 jobs for Range Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 22,300 jobs in the United States for Range Manager.
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Range Manager by 2026.
-The BLS estimates 2,000 yearly job openings in this field.
+There will be an estimated 2,000 positions for Range Manager per year.

 The states with the most job growth for Range Manager are Colorado, New Hampshire, and Utah.
 Watch out if you plan on working in Rhode Island, New Mexico, or Maryland.
 These states have the worst job growth for this type of profession.